CSPEDITOR/student_profiles/README.md

 # student_profiles
-it is simple web page of signup and login using only html and css
+this is simple web page for showing student details , using html,css,js,php and mysql .